CircuitSetup/Flux-Capacitor_backup/README.md

 ##### &#9654; TCD connected by wire

 Check this if you have a Time Circuits Display connected by wire.
 Note that you can only connect *either* a button *or* the TCD to the "time travel" connector on the FC, but not both.

+Note that the process of [learning keys from an IR remote control]() requires this option to be unchecked.

 ##### &#9654; Use 'panel light' for box lights